ReferralJoe/jobs_web_scrapper/docs/DEVELOPMENT.md

 # Development

-Here you can put instructions on how to get started with Development.
+Here are simple guidelines on how to start developing Jobs Web Scrapper:
-This should be as simple and clear as can be.

-Example:

 1. Clone the repository